kepra3/kp_dadi/README.md

 # kp_dadi

-*This branch is in development - not ready for public use*
+*This branch is in development - not ready for public use!
+Please email kepra3@gmail.com for enquires*

 *An electronic notebook by Katharine Prata (June 2021)*